-i) Significant shareholdings.
+i) Significant shareholdings

-Abengoa S.A.' s share capital is represented by book-entry records managed by lberclear (Sociedad de Gestión de los Sistemas de Registro, Comparación y Liquidación de Valores, S.A.), and comprises 90,469,680 shares of 0.25 euro nominal value of the same class and series, representing 22,627,420 euro of share capital.
-All the shares are admitted to official trading on the Madrid and Barcelona Stock Exchanges and in the Spanish Stock Exchange Interconnection System as of November 29, 1996.
+Abengoa S.A.'s share capital is represented by book-entry records managed by Iberclear (Sociedad de Gestión de los Sistemas de Registro, Compensación y Liquidación de Valores, S.A.), and comprises 90,469,680 shares of 0.25 euro nominal value of the same class and series, representing 22,617,420 euros of share capital.
+All the shares are admitted to official trading on the Madrid and Barcelona Stock Exchanges and in the Spanish Stock Exchange Interconnection System (Continuous Market) as of November 29, 1996.